AfaakKhan46/Flutter_ecommerce_ui/README.md

 # Flutter Simple e-commerce Home Screen UI

-This is a Covid-19 Tracker app developed with flutter.
+This is a Ecommerce UI developed with flutter.
 The App contains a simple home screen beautiful UI.

 ## 📸 ScreenShots